VPN & Data Protection (2026): Compliance Lab, Encryption Depth & Duty of Care

 |---|---|---|

-| “AES‑256 means I’m safe.” | Strong encryption helps, but leaks and logs can still identify you. | Verify DNS/IPv6/WebRTC; use kill switch; minimize identifiers. |
+| “AES‑256 means I’m safe.” | Strong encryption helps, but leaks and logs can still identify you. | Verify DNS/IPv6/WebRTC, use a kill switch, and minimize identifiers. |

-| “No‑logs = no risk.” | Policies vary.
-Some data may still be processed for operations/security. | Check audits, retention windows, and access controls. |
+| “No‑logs = no risk.” | Policies vary, and operational data can still exist. | Read audits, retention windows, and transparency reports. |

 FAQ